The installer uses sensible defaults; this page covers what you can change.

 GPU Support

-The installer auto-detects GPU hardware and configures the cluster accordingly.
-No manual setup required on Linux — the installer handles drivers, container toolkit, and Kubernetes device plugin.
+GPU is automatic on Linux — the installer detects your hardware and sets up drivers, the container toolkit, and the Kubernetes device plugin.

 NVIDIA (Linux)